 Like so many other Detroit neighborhoods, Eastern Market has been experiencing monumental growth.
 The Market District, which dates to 1891, has seen a slew of new restaurants, bars and retail openings and an influx of art galleries and artist studios; and renovation plans to significantly increase residential units are in the works.
 The market itself has been undergoing a string of enhancements, too, including the recently completed three-year, $8.5 million renovation of Shed 5 that now includes a commercial kitchen for food entrepreneurs.
 And that’s the super-quick summary of it all.

-Eastern Market has expanded in recent years to include not just the hugely popular Saturday market but also Tuesday and Sunday markets.
+The market has expanded in recent years to include not just the hugely popular Saturday market but also Tuesday and Sunday markets.

-On Saturdays, you’ll find a vast assortment of local produce, flower and plant vendors, as well as an ever-growing number of local food producers and entrepreneurs that Eastern Market works diligently to include and promote.
+On Saturdays, you’ll find a vast assortment of local produce, flower and plant vendors, as well as an ever-growing number of local food producers and entrepreneurs that the market works diligently to include and promote.
 Saturdays are certainly the most vibrant days, when up to 45,000 people from all over southeastern Michigan and beyond stop by for a day at the market.
 Ribbers barbecue over massive grills set all along Russell Street in front of Bert’s Market Place, a soul food and jazz bar, and the sounds of their Saturday afternoon outdoor karaoke carries throughout the streets.

 The Sunday street markets are focused on arts and home goods vendors, featuring local artists, designers and crafters.
 Peruse hand-built furniture, paintings, hand-knit scarves, jewelry, silk-screened T-shirts, soaps and lotions, and much more, along with food truck vendors and live entertainment.